ormaaj/ksh/src/cmd/INIT/README-mamake.md

 If *target* matches a previously defined rule, `prev` adds a dependency on that rule to the current rule.
-This is used to make a rule a prerequisite of multiple `make`…`done` blocks without repeating the rule.
+This is used to make a rule a prerequisite of multiple `make`...`done` blocks without repeating the rule.
 It is an error to specify attributes, because the attributes of the referenced rule are used.
 In the legacy mode, attributes are silently ignored.